The PWFA and Pump Act: Am I in Compliance?

 Are There Any Exceptions?

 A business can deny an accommodation to a new or expecting mom if it would cause undue hardship to the company.
 What is that, exactly?
-An undue hardship is a situation where providing an accommodation would cause significant difficulty or expense for the employer.
+An undue hardship is a situation where providing an accommodation would cause significant difficulty or expense for the employer compared to the requested accommodation.

 For example, a small construction company with a limited budget has a pregnant worker who requests to be transferred to an indoor office position due to the physical demands of her current role.